 In this section, the employer is certifying that their new hire is legally allowed to work in the US and that the representative has viewed the necessary documents in person.

 Along with signing, employees must present a document from List A that proves his/her identity and employment eligibility.
 Or they can use one document from List B to show identity, and one document from List C which proves employment authorization.
 The lists are outlined below.

 The employer has a role to play in the I-9 process as well.
 If the employer isn’t there to physically perform these actions, an authorized representative can be tasked with doing them.
 Either way, the following must be completed:

 - Fill out the employee’s full name and their citizenship status form Section 1 of the form

 - Check to make sure the documents the employee presents are original — there should be no photocopies.
 They must also be on the Lists of Acceptable Documents.
-(Lists A, B & C above)
+(Lists A, B & C below)

 - Enter the date of hire

 - Enter the type of document, the issuing authority, the number and expiration date

 - Sign and date Section 2 confirming that the preparer reviewed the documents

 When filling out a Form I-9, the employee must be ready to provide proof of his/her identity using different documents designated on the government site.
 An employee can provide one from List A to show proof of identity and employment eligibility.